What is orthodontic wax and does my child need it?

 Your child will not require orthodontic wax for the entirety of their treatment, but rather should use it as an aid to ease discomfort for small periods of time.
 As you get used to the sensation of braces being in your mouth, your soft tissues toughen up to create a resistance against the rubbing.

 Orthodontic wax is made from a hydrophobic (or water repellent) material, making it tricky to use in your mouth’s moist environment.
 As such, you need to properly prepare your mouth for the wax application.

-Dry the bracket and surrounding area with paper towel or gauze as thoroughly as possible – if there is moisture the wax may not adhere to the bracket.
-Wrap the softened wax around the bracket and press into place.
+Dry the bracket and surrounding area with tissue paper or a cotton wool bud or ball as thoroughly as possible – if there is any moisture, the wax may not adhere to the bracket.
+Apply the softened wax around the bracket and press it into place.

 You may need to reapply your orthodontic wax throughout the day as you eat and speak.
-If you’re concerned about swallowing it, don’t worry because it is not toxic.
-However, you may wish to remove it prior to eating.
+If you’re concerned about swallowing it, don’t worry because it is non-toxic.

 You can also encourage the irritated area of the mouth to heal and avoid ulcers by rinsing your mouth with salt water at least once a day.
 This will help your mouth adjust to the treatment as well.

 Whether your child requires orthodontic wax may depend on their level of discomfort, but you can ask your orthodontist for more information about whether you should get some.
 Often, we find that the discomfort passes within a day or two as the cheek starts to heal.

 For more information about orthodontics for kids and teens, you can download our free ebook.
 If your child hasn’t yet started their treatment, you can search for an ASO registered specialist orthodontist near you using our Finder Tool.